 Tai Chi This martial art emphasizes the coordination of deep breathing and slow, continuous movement and developing a system of exercise for balancing the mind and body.
 Click here for more info on the Tai Chi Club or visit the club's Facebook page here.

 Tae Kwon Do One of the largest student organizations on campus.
 Excellent instruction from several national champions!
 The club practices at Crawford Gym Tuesday and Thursday from 6:00 to 9:00 PM and Saturday from 9:00 AM to 1:00 PM.

 Tennis Club The Tennis Club offers professional coaching and teams made up of different ability levels, which allows both inexperienced and experienced players to join and participate in a fun and comfortable environment.

 Ultimate Frisbee For more information about the Ultimate Frisbee Club click here!

 The Sports Club Federation consists of one delegate from each of the currently recognized sports clubs.
 These delegates meet three times per semester do discuss current club issues and report on club activities.

 Sports Club Federation IDs

 Sports Club membership is not limited to university students, faculty, and staff.
 Community members are allowed in all of our non-competitive clubs, at the discretion of the individual clubs.
 Club membership should never be more then 50% community members.
-Those community members must purchase a Sports Club Federation ID, at the cost of $20/semester, in order to gain entrance into club facilities.
+Those community members must purchase a Sports Club Federation ID, at the cost of $25/semester, in order to gain entrance into club facilities.
 This ID is valid only during the times of scheduled club practices and does not allow the community member access to Intramural Sports facilities at any other times.
 This ID can be purchased in the Student Recreation Center Monday-Friday 8:00am - 5:00pm.